Solar panels have become increasingly popular to generate clean, renewable energy over the years.

 At wind speeds below this threshold, solar panels will typically move slightly in response to the wind.

-But the movement is usually minimal and does not pose a risk to the panels or the mounting system.
+However, the movement is usually minimal and does not pose a risk to the panels or the mounting system.

 Can solar panels get hit by lightning?

-Yes, solar panels can get hit by lightning, just like any other tall object and exposed to the elements.
+Yes, solar panels can get hit by lightning, just like any other tall object, and exposed to the elements.

 However, the risk of a solar panel being struck by lightning is relatively low, and most solar panel systems are designed to withstand the effects of a lightning strike.